Mahmoud Zulfikar: Career

-Personal life
+Personal life and death

 Zulfikar married actress Aziza Amir, and together they made a successful duo.
 After her death he married Mariam Fakhreddine in 1952 and presented her to film industry, she became a famous actress in 1950s.
 They had one daughter, Iman.
-He’s the elder brother of Ezz El-Dine, film director and producer, and Salah, actor and producer.
+He's the elder brother of Ezz El-Dine, film director and producer, and Salah, actor and producer.

-Zulfikar died suddenly of a heart attack at the age of 56 on 22 May 1970 in Cairo, Egypt.
+Zulfikar died suddenly of a heart attack at the age of 56 on May 22, 1970, in Cairo, Egypt.